-- Declare that, for all the reasons identified above, ExpressVote XL violates the Pennsylvania Constitution and the Pennsylvania Election Code; - b.
-Preliminarily and permanently enjoin the Secretary to decertify the ExpressVote XL voting machine for use in Pennsylvania; and - c.
+- Declare that, for all the reasons identified above, ExpressVote XL violates the Pennsylvania Constitution and the Pennsylvania Election Code; - Enjoin the Secretary to decertify the ExpressVote XL voting machine for use in Pennsylvania; and

+- c.
 Award Plaintiffs reasonable attorneys' fees and costs; and - d.
 Grant such other and further relief that this Honorable Court deems just and appropriate.